Bart Layton

+Bartholomew Nicholas Layton (born 1975) is an English filmmaker.
+He rose to prominence as a documentarian, winning a BAFTA Award for Outstanding Debut and a nomination for Best Documentary for The Imposter (2012).
+He then directed the 2018 film American Animals, a hybrid documentary/docudrama film based on the Transylvania University book heist.

 Early life and education

+Layton was born in the Hammersmith district of London.
 Both of his parents were artists, one a sculptor and the other a painter and theatre director.
 Early in his life, he considered going into film or being a painter.

 Career

 He made his directorial debut in 2012 with the true-crime story The Imposter.
 It is about Frédéric Bourdin, a French man who claimed to be a missing Texas teenager.
 Layton won a BAFTA for Outstanding Debut by a British Writer, Director or Producer for the film at the 2013 EE British Academy Film Awards.

 He both wrote and directed American Animals.
 It depicts a 2004 book heist, with fictionalized versions and interviews with real people.
 Among the interviewees are the original criminals behind the heist.
 He had initially discovered the story in a magazine.
 The film was picked up by MoviePass.

 In May 2018, he signed with the Creative Artists Agency.

 As of 2018, Layton is the creative director of RAW, a British production company.